To help diagnose the cause of inflammation of the pericardium and/or fluid accumulation around the heart

-Pericardial fluid removed for therapeutic reasons (pericardial tamponade) is often routinely sent for analysis.
-Also if a bacterial or malignant cause is suspected or the cause of a large collection is obscure.
+Sampling pericardial fluid only for analysis is rarely done because other less invasive tests exist to help determine the cause of the fluid accumulation around the heart.
+However, pericardial fluid removed for therapeutic reasons (pericardial tamponade) is often routinely sent for analysis. especially if a bacterial or malignant cause is suspected or the cause of a large collection is obscure.

-A sample of fluid collected by a doctor from the pericardial sac using a procedure called a pericardiocentesis (see Common questions)
+A sample of fluid collected by a doctor from the pericardial sac using a procedure called a pericardiocentesis (see Common questions above)

-A variety of conditions and diseases can cause of the pericardium (pericarditis) and/or excessive accumulation of pericardial fluid (pericardial ) for example; , , congestive heart failure, autoimmune disorders or cancer.
+A variety of conditions and diseases can cause inflammation of the pericardium (pericarditis) and/or excessive accumulation of pericardial fluid (pericardial effusion) for example; inflammation, congestive heart failure, autoimmune disorders or metastatic cancer.

 A sample of fluid is collected from the pericardial sac by a doctor with a syringe and needle using a procedure called a pericardiocentesis (see Common questions).
-This is usually done in a special laboratory under guidance by echocardiography or fluoroscopy and ECG monitoring.
+This is usually done in a special laboratory under guidance by echocardiography or X-ray imaging and ECG monitoring.

 No special preparation is usually needed